radareorg/radare2-book/basic_commands/print_modes.md

     [0x08048000]> pt 4
     20:05:13001 09:29:21 +0000

-As you can see, the endianness affects to the print formats.
-Once printing these filetimes you can grep the results by the year for example:
+As you can see, the endianness effect on the print formats.
+Once you have printed a timestamp you can grep the results by the year for example:

     [0x08048000]> pt | grep 1974 | wc -l
     15
     [0x08048000]> pt | grep 2022
     27:04:2022 16:15:43 +0000

-The date format printed can be configured with the `cfg.datefmt` variable following the strftime(3) format.
+The default date format can be configured using the `cfg.datefmt` variable.
+The field definitions follow the well known strftime(3) format.

-Extracted from the strftime(3) manpage:
+Excerpt from the strftime(3) manpage:

     %a  The abbreviated name of the day of the week according to the current locale.
     %A  The full name of the day of the week according to the current locale.